benjaminnarin/recipes/my_recipes/bbq_sauce.md

 ## Extra Directions

-Jon: I add more sugar and worcestershire sauce to make it more sweet
+Add more sugar and worcestershire sauce to make it more sweet/sour.
-jon: If you want to add chiles you can
+Add chiles if you want more heat.

 ## Instructions